 Work is continuing on the river’s north shore to stabilize the banks damaged by last year’s flooding, and work to rebuild the Voyageurs Pathway is expected to begin in the spring or summer.

-The NCC would like to hear your thoughts on the draft Sir John A. Macdonald Riverfront Park Plan.
+The NCC would like to hear your thoughts on the draft for the Ottawa River South Shore Riverfront Park

 The process of renewing the Gatineau Park Master Plan is under way.
 This has so far included the creation of public advisory committee of key stakeholders, two public consultations, an online consultation, and specific stakeholder consultations, including with elected officials.

 Feedback from these sessions will be presented to the Board in April.

 The Park was among NCC properties damaged by rainfall and flooding in the fall.
 NCC staff was able to repair the most pressing damage in time to have the ski trail network ready before the first snow.
 More repairs are required to fully restore all damaged assets.

 The process of renewing the Capital Pathway Network Strategic Plan has begun, with public consultations to take place this winter.

 The Rideau Hall skating rink and Winter Pavilion opened to the public on December 9.
 The new refrigerated ice surface means the rink can now open much earlier than in past years, and is expected to remain in operation until April.

 Following the announcement at the last Board meeting of the winner of the design competition for Nepean Point, the NCC’s Advisory Committee for Planning, Design, and Realty reviewed the jury’s decision and recommendations, and provided advice.
 A more detailed design proposal is expected this summer.